open-telemetry/opentelemetry-java/QUICKSTART.md

 ```

 Similarly, the text based approach can be used to read the W3C trace-context from incoming requests.
-The following presents an example for an HTTP Sever build using `HttpExchange`.
+The following presents an example of processing an incoming HTTP request using `HttpExchange`.
 ```java
 HttpTextFormat.Getter<HttpExchange> getter =
   new HttpTextFormat.Getter<HttpExchange>() {